Frequently Asked Questions

 when do places become available?

 We generally know when children will be moving on to big school and will be able to begin our main offer of places over the summer holidays.
-Our main intakes in therefore in September, January and April.
+Our main intake is in September followed by April.
 From time to time places do open up mid-term when, for example, children move away, and in these situations we will offer a place to the next suitable child on the waiting list.

 how do government funded child places work?